nickcernis/neovim-config/README.md

 ### Terminal

 I use panes or tabs instead of Neovim's terminal emulation.
 Long-running terminal processes in Neovim itself reduce editor performance for me.
-(If I open a [toggleterm](https://github.com/akinsho/toggleterm.nvim), then run `yes` and toggle the terminal closed, Neovim movements and edits lag for me in both iTerm and Kitty.)
+(If I open a [toggleterm](https://github.com/akinsho/toggleterm.nvim), then run `yes` and toggle the terminal closed, Neovim movements and edits lag for me.)

 ### Git